Knowledge Hub

 What is a SAFE?

 SAFEs are a form of convertible security not debt, so they don’t attract interest or have a maturity date by which they are expected to be repaid.
-They can remain in place indefinitely, and investors don’t have any leverage over the way the company is run in the meantime.
+They can remain in place indefinitely and investors don’t have any leverage over the way the company is run in the meantime.

-What is a convertible note?
+What is a CLN?

-Comparison of SAFEs vs convertible notes
+Comparison of SAFEs vs CLNs

-Interest rate no - interest is not charged on a SAFEyes - interest accrues but the interest is ‘paid’ in shares when the note converts
+Interest rate no - interest is not charged on a SAFEyes - interest accrues but the interest is usually ‘paid’ in shares when the note converts

 Maturity date no - no maturity date or expiration date, so you can be relaxed about when you look for the next funding round (that would normally trigger the SAFE to vest)yes – usually 18-24 months - if the note is not converted to shares by the maturity date then either the loan has to be repaid in cash, an extension requested or an early conversion to shares may occur

-Speed/simplicity simple contracts with standard clauses so shouldn’t take long to negotiatenumber of terms and conditions which may require lengthy negotiation
+Speed/simplicity simple contracts with standard clauses so shouldn’t take as long to negotiatenumber of terms and conditions which may require lengthy negotiation

 Trigger events next fundraising roundvarious events including reaching certain thresholds for fundraising or even on an agreed time for conversion